 When Leafie screened at international events including London Korean Film Festival to critical acclaim, I simply had to check it out.
 What I found was far from “just another animated film”.
 Leafie is an important, thought-provoking, well-executed and beautiful piece, based on the best-selling book by Hwang Sun Mi.
 Themes of unconditional love, parenthood, freedom and acceptance chime with teenage and adult audiences on a genuine level, whilst retaining charming child-friendly characters and enchanting animation.

-Dooly the Little Dinosaur (아기공룡 둘리) The video cannot be shown at the moment.
-Please try again later.
+Dooly the Little Dinosaur (아기공룡 둘리)

 First screened 1983